 You do not need to get rid of all of your emotional baggage; you just need to be healed enough that you can be conscious, aware and present enough to differentiate between the past and the present.
 It will also feel uncomfortable to do what you used to do before.

 Don’t try something once or a few times and deem it useless because you didn’t get instant results.

-It is not the case that you do one or a few things and because it feels like it’s a big effort (because it’s outside of your comfort zone and/or there’s resistance), that ipso facto, you should be hand-delivered the relationship (or whatever it is that you want) in a silver bow.
+It’s not the case that you do one or a few things, and because it feels like it’s a significant effort (outside of your comfort zone or there’s resistance), that the relationship (or whatever it is that you want) should be hand-delivered to you in a silver bow.

-Strive to show up emotionally, not because you want to do it X amount of times and be rewarded, but because you want to live your life happier and authentically.
+Strive to show up emotionally, not to be rewarded for doing it X amount of times, but because you want to live your life happier and authentically.

 Commit to healing the baggage behind the pattern.
 This means that you have to be OK with what commitment means — making the decision to do something even though you don’t have an end-to-end plan nor do you know every single step involved or how things are going to pan out in between.